 The master of fine arts degree is the terminal professional degree in studio art.
-This is a two-year or equivalent degree (60 s.h.).
+This is a three-year or equivalent degree (60 s.h.).
 Assessments of progress are provided on a regular and periodic basis.
 Students must present the equivalent of the bachelor of fine arts degree, School of Art and Design program, which is described in the undergraduate catalog.
+The MFA degree does not require standardized test scores to apply.
 Students interested in applying for the MFA degree must present a portfolio of slides of their work prior to acceptance in the studio area in which they wish to major.
 Concentrations are offered in all areas represented by course work except art history and video art.

-Art: Studio concentration for which candidate is qualified24 ł s.h.
-Studio art electives (outside concentration area) 2 s.h.
-Art history12 2 s.h.
+Art: Studio concentration for which candidate is qualified .24 s.h.
+Studio art electives (outside concentration area) .12 s.h.
+Art history .12 s.h.